5 Reasons to Switch From Your Legacy PRI to SIP Trunking

-In particular, migrating from a legacy Private Branch Exchange (PBX) telecom system — where calls are transmitted using a Primary Rate Interface (PRI) T1 line — to a SIP trunking service — where calls are transmitted over the internet using voice over internet protocol (VoIP)—offers five key advantages:
+Migrating from a legacy Private Branch Exchange (PBX) telecom system — where calls are transmitted using a Primary Rate Interface (PRI) T1 line — to a SIP trunking service — where calls are transmitted over the internet using Voice over Internet Protocol (VoIP)—offers five key advantages:

-Although phone service comes down to more than cost, there’s no denying the attractiveness of saving money when migrating from a legacy telecom system to a SIP trunking provider.
+Although phone service comes down to more than cost, there’s no denying the attractiveness of saving money when you migrate from a legacy telecom system to a SIP trunking provider.
 SIP trunks can save you money in two ways:

-- Using SIP trunks tend to reduce the costs of long-distance and international calls.
-That’s because calls travel most of the way over IP lines before connecting with the Public Switched Telephone Network (PTSN) to route calls locally to their destinations.
-As such, long-distance calls are often charged as local calls.
+- SIP trunks reduce the costs of long-distance and international calls, because calls travel most of the way over IP networks before connecting with the public switched telephone network (PTSN) to route calls locally to their destinations.
+Because of that, long-distance calls are often charged as local calls.

 - While legacy telecom providers tend to charge based on capacities, such as offering a certain amount of minutes per month or even unlimited minutes with fixed, lengthy contracts, SIP trunk providers typically offer pay-as-you-go pricing.
-This means that you only pay for the phone service you use, rather than getting locked into expensive monthly plans, where you end up paying for capacity you don’t consume.
+This means that you only pay for the phone service you use, rather than getting locked into expensive monthly plans where you pay for capacity you don’t consume.

-Whether your business adds new employees to your headquarters, has seasonal requirements such as needing additional call capacity around the winter holidays or needs to pare down phone service that’s not being used in certain locations, SIP trunks can easily be scaled up or down.
-The beauty of a SIP trunk solution is that it’s a cloud-based system so once the initial system is set up, lines can quickly be added or removed digitally.
+Whether your business adds new employees to your headquarters, has seasonal requirements such as needing additional call capacity around the winter holidays, or needs to pare down phone service that’s not being used, SIP trunks can easily be scaled up or down.
+SIP trunk solutions are cloud-based, so once the initial system is set up, you can easily add or remove lines digitally.
 In comparison, legacy telecom systems typically require complex physical installations to add more lines, and inflexible contracts make it difficult and costly to scale down if your organization needs to make a change.

-Lastly, using SIP trunks tend to come with more transparency than legacy telecom systems in areas ranging from pricing to usage.
-For example, pay-as-you-go pricing makes it clear exactly what you’re paying for, and you can often choose different pricing models from your provider based on your needs, as opposed to getting locked into an inflexible, hard-to-decipher contract from a legacy provider.
+Using SIP trunks tend to come with more transparency than legacy telecom systems in areas ranging from pricing to usage.
+Pay-as-you-go pricing makes it clear exactly what you’re paying for, and you can often choose different pricing models from your provider based on your needs, as opposed to getting locked into an inflexible, hard-to-decipher contract from a legacy provider.
 In addition, the cloud-based nature of SIP trunk providers makes it easy to digitally keep track of phone usage, even for specific lines.
-Zentrunk, for instance, offers a self-service portal where users can view Call Detail Records (CDR), which helps you clearly understand your phone service usage, such as determining which offices or departments incur the most phone costs.
+Zentrunk, for instance, offers a self-service portal where users can view call detail records (CDR) that help you clearly understand your phone service usage, such as determining which offices or departments incur the most phone costs.